Dr Sarah Dennis

 - Practice based research networks in primary care including use of practice data for chronic disease management.

-Keywords: chronic disease, prevention, chronic disease management, multi-morbidity, primary health care, integration, health literacy, physiotherapy
+Keywords: chronic disease, prevention, chronic disease management, chronic respiratory disease, multi-morbidity, primary health care, integration, health literacy, physiotherapy

 Teaching and supervision